IBM/vision-hzn/README.md

 1. Vision Edge Detector only - This deploys the main DLE detector container in addition to initial setup and provides full capability to run ML tasks (inferencing, classification, detection etc) based on separately deployed ML model.

-2. Complete Vision Edge Application - In addition to above containers, controller and CME are also installed to provide UI and integration witn cloud deployed training server for model download, configuration, setting up inspection stations etc.
+2. Complete Vision Edge Application - In addition to above containers, controller and CME are also installed to provide UI and integration with cloud deployed training server for model download, configuration, setting up inspection stations etc.

 ### MVI Vision-Edge Deployment